aniketpant/just-code/chapter01.md

 From experience I have seen that many beginners get down to creating their websites in their first few days.
 This might come across as a great thing to many people but I think that they should first take a look at all their options and then get dirty with one.

 Learning to create websites is not a very difficult thing and nowadays you will come across over thousands of blogs and screencasts on the same.
-I still remember the time when I saw Chris Coyier's screencast - PDF to HTML.
+I still remember the time when I saw Chris Coyier's screencast on converting PSD to HTML.

 ## Your background doesn't count and never will

-The following statements might not be relevant to your country or region, but in India there's a prevalent mindset that degrees prove your worth in the society.
+This might not be relevant to your country or region, but in a few countries I am familiar with there's a prevalent mindset that degrees prove your worth in the society.

 While we talk about web development specifically, one doesn't need a degree to do well.
 As I said before, it is a skill and can be easily learnt by anyone.
 Though, there are few things that are expected from anyone who wishes to excel and these expectations exist for any skill.